Fee Information for Cap-Gap Extension I-20

 How is the Cap-Gap I-20 endorsed to indicate employment authorization?

 OIS will process an I-20 that takes into account the different stages of the H-1B filing, selection and adjudication process.
-The Cap-Gap Extension I-20 will contain an endorsement that F-1 status and employment authorization have been automatically extended to [the applicable date will be inserted].
+The Cap-Gap Extension I-20 will contain an endorsement that F-1 status and employment authorization have been automatically extended to the applicable dates indicated below.

 USCIS will note an expiration date on the cap-gap Form I-20 as follows: